nehaljwani/team.exiv2.org/book/IMaEA.md

 [TOC](#TOC)
 ### Tag Encryption

-Exiv2 does not decrypt or encrypt any data.
+Exiv2 can decrypt/encrypt the metadata in Nikon tag 0x0098 "LensData".
 The sony tag 0x9402 is used to store FocusPosition and the data is ciphered.
 It's a simple cipher and the code was provided by Phil Harvey.
 The code is discussed in the detail in the issue referenced in the code below.

 The ArrayCfg structure allows any tag to be decrypted by readMetadata() andn encrypted by writeMetadata().
 I believe sony tag 0x9402 is the only tag that takes advantage of this feature of the TiffVisitor.